-CC biomass accumulation was higher (average 35% increase) when we adopted the planting green system instead of terminating the CC two weeks before soybean planting.
-Even in colder climates like Wisconsin, we managed to accumulate the desired level of 4,500 lbs of biomass with the system planting the soybeans at a reasonable date (mid-May).
-But there is one major observation here, the CC establishment was successful!
-We planted a good quality seed (Aroostook Rye, LaCrosse Seeds) at an adequate seeding rate (60 lbs acre) and had a beautiful CC stand (Figure 1).
-For those colleagues that did not have the same luck and the CC stand was poor, most commonly in this case due to planting conditions in the fall (too much corn residue), the CC biomass did not respond at the same rate.
-In those cases, they needed a little extra time to accumulate 4,500 lbs of biomass.
+Cereal rye cover crop response: as expected, cover crop biomass accumulation was higher (average 35% increase) when we adopted the planting green system instead of terminating the cereal rye cover crop two weeks before soybean planting.
+Even in colder climates like Wisconsin, we managed to accumulate the desired level of cereal rye dry biomass (4,500 lbs per acre) with the planting green system at a reasonable soybean planting time (mid-May).
+But there is one additional observation here, the cover crop establishment was successful!
+We drilled good quality seed of an early-maturing cereal rye variety (Aroostook Rye, Albert Lea Seeds) at an adequate seeding rate (60 lbs acre) early in the fall and had a beautiful stand early in the spring (Figure 1).
+For our academic colleagues that did not have the same luck and the cover crop stand was poor, most commonly due to poor planting conditions into excessive corn residue in the fall, the cereal rye cover crop biomass did not accumulate at the same pace in the spring.
+In those cases, they needed to wait a little extra time in the spring to reach the 4,500 lbs per acre biomass target.

-Waterhemp suppression improved with the increase in CC biomass accumulation in the planting green system.
-Over a wide range of conditions, the level of 4,500 lbs of biomass proved its value and reduced the number of waterhemp plants per square foot when we sprayed a POST-emergence (POST) herbicide.
-Besides reducing the number of waterhemp plants we had to control, the CC also delayed the need for a POST application.
-When we have CC biomass suppressing waterhemp emergence, it might take a little longer for plants to start to emerge because the biomass is changing the environment in the seed bank (refer to the other study).
-Despite the benefits of CC for waterhemp suppression, this is not a silver bullet that will control 100% of the weeds in your field.
-So, we still recommend the use of a PRE herbicide as part of your weed management program, especially in cases where the CC stand (soil coverage) is uneven.
+Waterhemp response: waterhemp suppression improved with the increase in cereal rye cover crop biomass accumulation in the planting green system.
+Over a wide range of conditions, the 4,500 lbs of biomass target proved its value and reduced the number of waterhemp plants per square foot at the time of a POST-emergence (POST) herbicide application (4-inch waterhemp).
+Besides reducing the number of waterhemp plants we had to control, the cereal rye cover crop biomass residue also delayed the time for a POST application.
+When we have cover crop biomass residue suppressing waterhemp emergence, it might take a little longer for the plants to start to emerge because the cover crop biomass is changing the environment in the soil seed bank (https://wiscweeds.info/posts/waterhempsuppressionwithcerealryecovercrop/).
+Despite the benefits of cover crop for waterhemp suppression, this is not a silver bullet that will control 100% of the weeds in your field.
+So, we still recommend the use of an effective PRE-emergence herbicide as part of your integrated weed management program, especially in cases where the cereal rye cover crop stand (soil coverage) is uneven.

+Soybean response: n